The Diamonds Within Us

 Do you aspire to unlock the innate wisdom within you?

-Author Melissa Moore, PhD brings her three decades of expertise and leadership in Karuna Training to her debut book, revealing how to resource yourself and integrate your experience to life a more empowered life.
+Author Melissa Moore, PhD brings her three decades of expertise and leadership in Karuna Training to her debut book, revealing how to resource yourself and integrate your experience to live a more empowered life.

 Inside these pages, you will learn the basic tenets and practices that empower Karuna graduates to skilfully work with their minds, emotions and unique style of wisdom.